ihsn/nada-documentation/src/intro/README.md

 -   **Understand and use** the data.
 Without proper documentation, the risk is high that secondary users may misunderstand and misuse the data.

-The availability of good metadata also has significant benefits for [data producers.]{.underline} It:
+The availability of good metadata also has significant benefits for **data producers**.
+It:

 -   Ensures **transparency, auditability, and credibility** of the data production process.